sahib/misc/thinkfastandslow/slides.typ

 //    - We tend to over-value people and their decision we have a positive image of.
 //    - https://en.wikipedia.org/wiki/Reactive_devaluation - proposals of people we don't like are ignored.
 //    - https://en.wikipedia.org/wiki/Authority_bias - also tend to over-value authority opinions
+// - Peak-End-Rule / Memory Bias (memory is dominated by the most intense & recent peak of it instead of total average)

 // SORTED OUT:
 //